NoSpaceAvailable/TetCTF2024/Hello_from_API_GW.md

     ![image](https://github.com/NoSpaceAvailable/TetCTF2024/assets/143888307/025f4254-4efd-40ca-8fe5-6d5a3d012bf6)

   - AWS S3 is a service that used to storing data of the cloud server.
-After reaading the cheatsheet (link above), I tried a s3 command:
+After reading the cheatsheet (link above), I tried a s3 command:
     ![image](https://github.com/NoSpaceAvailable/TetCTF2024/assets/143888307/c714633d-7834-41b1-9652-5f22fd296434)

   - Maybe this account has restricted priviledge.
 Since AWS has so many service and command, I used this tool to bruteforce account's priviledge: